 Public Health England has this week been investigating the cause of death of a student from Orchard School in Bristol, who tragically died at the weekend.
 All of the tests completed so far are negative for meningococcal infection.

 Rob Dawson, Head of Support at MRF said, “The thoughts and condolences of everyone at MRF are with the family and friends affected by these cases of meningitis and septicaemia in Bristol.
 Our free helpline and support service is here to support anyone affected.

 “Around 1 in 4 teenagers harmlessly carry meningococcal bacteria in the back of the nose and throat, but it is quite unusual for the bacteria to invade the body and cause disease.

 “Meningococcal bacteria are transmitted from person to person by close contact with others such as coughing, sneezing, kissing etc. Usually we have to be in very close or regular contact with someone for the bacteria to pass between us.
 Even when this happens, most of us will not become ill because we have natural immunity.
-The bacteria cannot live longer than a few moments outside the body, so they are not carried on things like clothes and bedding, toys or dishes so there is no need to be concerned that the physical environment of Bristol itself is the source of the infection.

 “It’s important for everyone to be aware of the symptoms of meningitis and septicaemia.”